 This is where Sintelix comes in, we understand the challenges that Analysts face, and we are passionate about making the world a safer and better place to live.
 We have combined this passion with advanced technical capabilities to develop software which empowers and enables Intelligence Analysts to process unstructured text.
 Our software can load information from over 1500 different types of file, harvest data from multiple web data sources and integrate with email servers and SharePoint to extract the information contained within.
 We understand that during active investigations time is of the essence.
 Sintelix does all of this at high speed, processing 30 pages of text per core per second*.

 “Process over 1500 file types”

 Once data has been collected, Sintelix provides Analysts with a suite of tools to deliver actionable intelligence in a variety of formats.
 Sintelix will accurately identify entities (telephone numbers, individuals, locations, organizations) and the links between them, extracting meaningful information from unstructured text.
 It will recognize multiple references to the same entity within the same data source and across different data sources, eliminating duplication and making the picture and connections much clearer.
 The extracted entities and links can then be organized with visual tools including network charts, timelines or tables ready for Analysts to interpret.
-Not only that, but Sintelix integrates seamlessly with systems like IBM i2, a commonly used investigative analysis tool.
+Not only that, but Sintelix integrates seamlessly with systems like i2 Analyst’s Notebook, a commonly used investigative analysis tool.

 The sheer volume of information that exists in our modern world and the speed at which new information is being recorded can mean that Analysts are deluged by data and may struggle to interpret it if they don’t have the right tools for the job.
 If you or your organization need to make sense of unstructured data then talk to Sintelix, we can help.